Audit activity reports in the Azure Active Directory portal

 - Has a service principal for an application changed?

 - Have the names of applications been changed?

 - Who gave consent to an application?

-If you just want to review auditing data that is related to your applications, you can find a filtered view under Audit logs in the Activity section of the Enterprise applications blade.
-This entry point has Enterprise applications as preselected Activity Resource Type.
+If you want to review audit data related to your applications, you can find a filtered view under Audit logs in the Activity section of the Enterprise applications blade.
+This entry point has Enterprise applications preselected as the Activity Resource Type.

-You can filter this view further down to just groups or just users.
+You can filter this view down to groups or users.

 You can view Office 365 activity logs from the Office 365 Admin Center.
 Even though Office 365 activity and Azure AD activity logs share a lot of the directory resources, only the Office 365 Admin Center provides a full view of the Office 365 activity logs.